 With the rise of flexible manufacturing and mass customization, brands can now serve consumers in a way that feels personal and customized to ‘my unique preferences.’
 Today’s consumer no longer has patience for products that seem ‘one size fits all.’
 Instead, they’re looking for the things they buy to directly represent their preferences.

-Wisconsin-based engine manufacturer Evinrude realized that for many of their consumers, their boat was an extension of who they are.
-It said a lot about the type of person they are, and how they want to be seen.
-Yet in the motorsport category, products are sold through dealers, and require professional installation, and have traditionally come in a rather bland set of color options (mostly black, white, or grey).
+Wisconsin-based engine manufacturer Evinrude realized that, for many of their consumers, their boat was an extension of who they are and how they want to be seen.
+Yet in the motorsport category, products are sold through dealers, require professional installation, and have traditionally come in a rather bland set of color options (mostly black, white, or grey).

 “Just Right” customized dog food from Purina lets pet owners tailor a special dog food blend to their dog’s unique nutritional needs and taste preferences.
 Owners can even upload a pic of their pooch for the label and have it shipped to their door.
 Purina is creating brand loyalty while building a database of customers and pet food preferences they can leverage at scale down the road.

 As manufacturers consider D2C strategies to increase consumer loyalty and improve their bottom line, it’s important to remember that D2C is not redistributing slices of the pie– it’s making a bigger pie and making consumers feel more excited about eating the pie at the same time.
-So, whether it’s investing in a unique online experience, generation of content, more comprehensive online purchase, or offering custom or collector products online, a D2C strategy is successful when instead of competing with retail channels, it creates and reinforces multi-channel benefits.
+So, whether it’s investing in a unique online experience, generating content, or offering custom or collector products online, a D2C strategy is successful when instead of competing with retail channels, it creates and reinforces multi-channel benefits.